3 Steps to Building Your Online Network

 To maximize your time at a virtual networking event, be proactive in engaging with others, more so than any other “place” because it is the closest thing to real-time networking, plus you may have paid to attend.
 Participate in activities organized by the event host, such as video chatting with fellow attendees and stopping by virtual exhibitor booths.
 Some of these ways of engaging may feel awkward but remember you’re there to make connections and many people are also trying these tools for the first time.

 During your online networking adventures, always be aware of how you show up (such as following proper etiquette and being mindful of what information you share) and take time to build a solid network.
 Just like all relationships, investing time and resources in expanding and strengthening connections can garner significant benefits in the future.

 About the Author: Marcia Silva is the director of marketing and communications at the Higher Education Recruitment Consortium.
+She strives to create engaging, research-informed content that empowers job seekers and employers committed to creating inclusive workplaces.
 She is passionate about using digital media and technology to encourage participation and strengthen communities.